wormhole-foundation/xdapp-book/src/dapps/1_defiBasics.md

 However, today's Dapps are not without their limitations, and many of these limitations are tied to the underlying blockchains themselves.

-Two key limitations of baseline blockchain technology is that it has no access to off-chain data, and also no mechanism to interact with other blockchains.
+Two key limitations of blochains are that they have no access to off-chain data, and also no mechanism to interact with other blockchains.
 These limitations have lead to a fractured ecosystem, where each blockchain is - by default - siloed off from the others.
 Assets native to Polygon are not accessible on Ethereum, and services like Uniswap can't be leveraged on Solana.

 This is obviously not a desireable state of the world, and blockchain developers are now aiming to solve these interoperability problems in order to create a better, more unified ecosystem where the gory details of each blockchain are abstracted away.
 In this new cross-chain ecosystem, people stop being "Ethereum" or "Solana" users, and simply become Web3 users.